 How to Setup Your Google My Business Listing

-As a core element of local SEO, Google My Business (GMB) can help make it easier for consumers in your local service area to find or contact your business.
+As a core element of local search engine optimization, Google My Business (GMB) can help make it easier for consumers in your local service area to find or contact your business.
 Since about half of consumers will visit a store or business the same day as performing a local search, it is important to ensure that the business information (name, address, and phone number) that shows up when people search on Google is accurate, complete, and as optimized as possible.

 As digital marketing experts, we understand how important it is to know how to setup your Google My Business listing properly.
 That is why we are always willing to take the time to help our clients setup and manage their GMB listings.